 For kinematic analysis, the Gruebler's count must be equal to or less than $\theta$ , after adding motors.
 The ADAMS/Solver recognizes and deactivates redundant constraints during analysis.
 For a kinematic analysis, if you create a model and try to animate it with a Gruebler's count greater than $\theta$ , the animation will not run and an error message will appear.
 For the door example, the vertical movement constrained by the second hinge is identified as redundant and removed from the solution.
 As a result, if conducting a dynamic simulation, the entire vertical force is carried by the first hinge.
 No (reaction) force will be calculated at the second hinge.

 To get the Gruebler's count to zero, it is often required to replace mates that remove a large number of constraints with mates that remove a smaller number of constraints and still restrict the mechanism motion in the same way.
 Motion detects the redundancies and ignores redundant dof's in all analyses, except for dynamic analysis.
 In dynamic analysis, the redundancies lead to an outcome with a possibility of incorrect reaction results, yet the motion is correct.
 For complete and accurate reaction forces, it is critical that you eliminate redundancies from your mechanism.
 The challenge is to find the mates that will impose non-redundant constraints and still allow for the intended motion.
-Very often this is not possible in Motion 2009 since instead of using regular joints (like revolute joint) it employs more primitive assembly mates for motion models.
+Very often this is not possible in Motion 2011 since instead of using regular joints (like revolute joint) it employs more primitive assembly mates for creating motion models.
 A concentric and a coincident mate is kinematically equivalent to a revolute joint, as illustrated in Figure 1-12 between the propeller and the engine case.
-A revolute joint removes five dof's (with no redundancy), however, combining a concentric and a coincident mate remove seven dof's, among which two are redundant.
-Using assembly mates to create motion models almost guarantees redundant dof's.
+A revolute joint removes five dof's (with no redundancy); however, combining a concentric and a coincident mate remove seven dof's, among which two are redundant.
+Using assembly mates to create motion models will create redundant dof's.

-The best strategy using Motion 2009 is to create an assembly closely resembles the physical mechanism by using mates that captures the characteristics of the motion revealed in the physical model.
+The best strategy using Motion 2011 is to create an assembly that closely resembles the physical mechanism by using assembly mates that capture the characteristics of the motion revealed in the physical model.
 That is, first you should focus on creating an assembly that correctly captures the kinematic behavior of the mechanism.
-If you are conducting a dynamic analysis and want to capture reaction forces at critical components, you will have to exam the assembly mates carefully and identify redundant dof's.
+If you are conducting a dynamic analysis and want to capture reaction forces at critical components, you will have to exam the assembly mates and identify redundant dof's.
 Then, check reaction forces at all mates for the interested component and only take the reaction forces that make sense to you; mostly non-zero forces (zero reaction force is reported at the redundant dof's in Motion).
-Also, you may show analysis message by selecting Show all Motion Analysis messages in the Motion Study Properties dialog box.
-In the analysis message, redundant dof's removed during analysis are listed.
-More details can be found in Appendix A.